-Senate Republicans face do-or-die moment as pivotal vote on impeachment witnesses imminent
+Key swing-vote GOP Sen. Alexander comes out against witnesses ahead of pivotal impeachment trial vote

 “This dispute about material facts weighs in favor of calling additional witnesses with direct knowledge," she asked.
 "Why should this body not call Ambassador [John] Bolton?”

-However, later in the night, Murkowski and Alexander joined other GOP senators to ask Trump's defense team whether, even if everything Democrats and Bolton said were true, "Isn't it true that the allegations would still not rise to the level of an impeachable offense and would add nothing to this case?"
+However, later in the night, Murkowski and Alexander joined other GOP senators to ask Trump's defense team whether, even if everything Democrats and Bolton said was true, then: "Isn't it true that the allegations would still not rise to the level of an impeachable offense and would add nothing to this case?"

 That signaled sympathy for the core of Trump's defense team's argument, which is that even if Trump did condition foreign aid on an investigation of a political opponent, such conduct would not justify the removal of a president by the Senate in an election year.